ckadluba/GrpcDemos/README.md

 Execute AsyncEcho.ServiceHost and AsyncEcho.Client.

-## AsyncChat (to do)
+## AsyncChat

-A small chat server with a console client using asynchronous gRPC calls.
+A small chat server with a console client using only one asynchronous gRPC call with bidirectional streaming.

 Execute AsyncChat.ServiceHost and two or more instances of AsyncChat.Client.